webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

 ## Introduction

-This is guide to teachs `How to create Theme in VAAH CMS`
+This guide teaches `How to create Theme in VAAH CMS`

 ### Prerequisites